-What are the benefits of Community Service Learning for Middle School Students?
+What are the benefits of Community Service Learning?

-- Students may receive credit for activities completed the summer prior to 9th grade, provided that appropriate procedures for prior approval as outlined on page 2 of this document are followed. - Students receive an invaluable learning experience outside of the normal classroom setting. - Service learning places curricular concepts in the context of real-world situations. - Students analyze, evaluate, and synthesize these concepts using problem-solving skills, while at the same time helping their community. - Students generate positive school-community relations and relations within the school. - Students experience a good feeling of people helping people.
+- Students completing 80 hours or more of community service during grades 9-12 will receive a special seal for their diplomas and a notation on their transcripts. - Students may receive credit for activities completed the summer prior to 9th grade, provided that appropriate procedures for prior approval as outlined on page 2 of this document are followed. - Students receive an invaluable learning experience outside of the normal classroom setting. - Service learning places curricular concepts in the context of real-world situations. - Students analyze, evaluate, and synthesize these concepts using problem-solving skills, while at the same time helping their community. - Students have the opportunity to explore a variety of career opportunities before exiting high school. - Students generate positive school-community relations and relations within the school. - Students experience a good feeling of people helping people.